SEI-SEA-1-25/functions-callbacks-timing/README.md

 ```

 ## Mini-lab!
 Go to `functions-lab.js` and tackle questions 4 - 6!
+These questions are not related to the tests in the browswer, just observe the console in your dev tools.

 ## Returning Values From Functions
 ---